 As I got back to my car, I put on my coat, and realized that my paint tubes from a previous art demo had been thrown all over my car.
 I started to pick them up and tried to pull my belongings together.
 I was frustrated that no one wanted to help me, and I called my husband back.
 He was upset by this too and was going to call 911 for me, but since he was driving, I said no, I’ll do it.
 So, I dialed 911 at 6:21pm.
 I told dispatch my story and how there were no police on site yet, and how there was no help for my vehicle.
 As I was on the phone with him, a few state patrol cars pulled up way down the road and we ended the call.
 I then walked back down the hill the 300 or so yards to the emergency vehicles.
 I called out to different fire fighters in the middle lanes that we need to do something about traffic by my car.
 They had started to change the traffic pattern by my second walk down to them, so they had it diverted somewhat, but still not all the way up by my car.
 I crossed over the lanes of traffic because no cars were coming, so I could talk to the fire fighter.
 He yelled out to watch out and get out of the road, but no cars were coming.
 He said to go talk to the other team (also in the middle of the road) and he pointed directly to them.
 I had already crossed the open lanes and was next to him, so I continued on in the middle by all the emergency vehicles (where no traffic was) and he yelled at me to get out of the road a second time.
 I explained that I was going where he told me to go and had pointed me towards, and he was upset with me, so I then crossed the lanes of traffic again because he wanted me out of the road and then waved me onto a second group on the side of the road.
 He offered for me to sit in the empty cab of the fire truck and just wait, but I declined because I still hadn’t received any help and it felt urgent to me for an emergency vehicle to be up towards my accident with traffic.
 I suggested that I’d just go back to my car instead after talking to the police, and the fire fighter was upset that I would go back to my car.
 He said it wasn’t safe and I should go to the side group of personnel.
 I followed his direction to the mix of fire fighters and state patrol officers on the side of the road.
 I told my story for the 5th time and the officer said I should go back to my car and get out my license and registration.
 I explained that the fire fighter had JUST told me that I shouldn’t do that.
 The officer ignored that, and said, I can walk you back, you shouldn’t be out here on the side of the road.
 Exasperated with a feeling of not being heard, I told him I was perfectly fine walking back by myself and that I had already done it multiple times.
 I left his company by saying, I need an emergency vehicle to help me up by my car to see the damage, and for traffic, and that I would need a tow truck.
 He said he’d bring his state patrol car up to me.

 I walked back to my car, by this time, it’s about 6:40pm and my husband and kids were the first people on the scene of my accident.
 Brian, my husband, told me they had just passed an accident with a van and elk just up and over the hill, further Southbound.
 I was giving them hugs and talking to them, and then the officer pulled up behind me with his headlights and emergency lights on, 50 minutes after my accident.
 The officer sat in his car for around 10 minutes before getting out of his car to talk, running my plates perhaps.
 He got out and handed me paperwork to fill out.
 I handed him my driver’s lic and insurance card at his request.
 I said “Don’t you even want to look at the damage to my car?”
 He agreed to see it, and we walked to the front of my car.
 I explained that I was lucky to be alive, and it was the first time I saw his face soften in agreement.
 He had me fill out the form and write down the accident details while he went back to the patrol car.
 My family and I waited for a while, and my husband took all my belongings to his car while I took a few more photos.
 The officer came back out with the details of the tow he had called for me and asked for my key.
 No ticket was issued.
 By this time, all fire trucks are gone, all other emergency cars are gone, and only one patrol was back by one other car behind me.
 He said I could go, if my family could take me home, but just then the tow had arrived.
 The two tow truck drivers knew the officer, and with some somber laughter they talked about it being “the 4th one tonight!”
 I said how horrible, and I hoped there wouldn’t be any more, and the officer just looked at me and said, “Oh, my shift is just starting, I’m sure this won’t be the last.”
 The tow truck guys and the officer gave me some pointers on talking with my insurance, and I reached out my hand to shake the officer’s hand.
 We then got into Brian’s car as a family and headed towards home.
-It was the on Monday that I saw my car in the light at the tow facility for the first time.
+It was then the next day (on Monday) that I saw my car in the light at the tow facility for the first time.
 I think I hit 3 elk, grazed one on my front right, major impact on my front left (driver’s side) and a third slammed into my driver’s door and left passenger doors that I didn’t even notice while on the scene.
 Both doors were dented in and I couldn’t see this at night.

 I was frustrated with much of how the event unfolded, from how quickly the elk were in front of me out of the black night, to how little time I had to respond, to how I couldn’t seem to get any emergency help for such a long time.
 The worst part for me as I reflected back on it was how all the emergency responders (save my one interaction with the female firefighter) were so numb.
 Every emergency responder that I came in contact with was expecting this, and it was nothing new, it was just the start of another dark night in November.
 Some even put blame on me for not being able to avoid the accident.
 There was a void of compassion or empathy, not because they didn’t feel for the victims, but I believe because it happens all the time, over and over in this area.
 You can only let so much in if you are an emergency responder.
 They were all great, and I’m grateful for their help, but we shouldn’t have our emergency folks expecting this to happen on a more than regular basis.
 Something needs to change!